eastend-street/translation_slackbot/README.md

 ### 2. Make build.sh like build.sh.sample

-You don't have to change these code.
-If you want to change docker image tag name, please edit it.
+You don't have to change this code, just copy.
+If you want to change docker image tag name, edit it.
 Default name is "translation_slack_bot".

 ```
 sudo docker stop `sudo docker ps -f ancestor= translation_slack_bot:latest -q`$